Is Oatmeal Vegan? Which Ones Are Vegan?

 Per Quaker’s FAQ page because some cereal products contain dairy, they can not state a vegan-friendly claim.

-We also noticed that some oatmeal’s contain honey or vitamin D3 as cholecalciferol which is a non vegan ingredient from sheep’s wool.
+We also noticed that some oatmeal’s contain honey or vitamin D3 as cholecalciferol (which is likely derived from from sheep’s wool unless indicated as vegan).

-So the plain flavors, and even some of the flavored versions should be vegan.
+So the plain flavors, and even some of the flavored versions should be vegan- just read the ingredients.

 Is Quaker Instant Oatmeal Vegan?